 Depreciation and amortization expense: Depreciation and amortization expense increased \$35,000 during the three months ended March 31, 2014, compared to the three months ended March 31, 2013.
-The increase in depreciation and amortization expense for the three months ended March 31, 2014, was primarily due to a \$33,000 increase in amortization expense for the three months ended March 31, 2014, was primarily due to a \$33,000 increase in amortization expense for the three months ended March 31, 2014 due to the additions to capitalized software relating to web product platform to support emerging technologies and to the acquired software technology from CareerImp line. in June 2013.
+The increase in depreciation and amortization expense for the three months ended March 31, 2014, compared to the three months ended March 31, 2013, was primarily due to a \$33,000 increase in amortization expense for the three months ended March 31, 2014 due to the additions to capitalized software relating to web product platform to support emerging technologies and to the acquired software technology from CareerImp line. in June 2013.